SIUESolarCar/SIUESolar_TelemetryServer/README.md

 2. Modify the `.evn` file's usernames and passwords.

 > [!CAUTION]
-> Use secure passwords this can be access on the world wide web.
+> Use secure passwords!!
+These services can be access on the open internet.
 Be Smart

 3. Run the Docker Compose in the terminal.